Math 5248: Cryptology and Number Theory

 CSE Labs.
 Some systems available for free on the Web, such

-as Wolfram Alpha, will likely suffice.
+as Wolfram Alpha, will suffice.
 A calculator is advisable, even if you use a computer

-algebra system, to reduce the tedium of computations.
+algebra system, to reduce the tedium of computations (and are allowed on midterms, whereas

 Weekly homework assignments (usually, excluding mid-term days), due (usually) on Wednesdays, first one (a small